 As I wrote above, these Vitos use a push-on filter with a 32mm diameter mount.
 I am not sure why the designers did not use screw-in filters, like most other companies.
 The genuine Voigtländer 32mm filters and hoods are beautifully made and surprisingly expensive.
 Old-timers may recall that once upon a time, camera stores had drawers full of filters and accessories of various sizes.
 What happened to all these things?
 Were they discarded in mass or sold on eBay and now reside forgotten in people’s homes?
 Regardless, there are two options for filters:

-- Buy the genuine item.
+- Buy the genuine items.
 Beautiful craftsmanship, as expected, and convenient.

 - Use a Series adapter with unthreaded series VI filters.
 Somewhat less convenient.